juanchi1789/marketing_insights_project/docs/Theory.md

 #### 2.7.5 Poisson Distribution (Counts)

-Counts such as clicks or events per time unit are often modeled with a Poisson distribution.
+Counts like events per time unit are often modeled with a Poisson distribution.

 Notation: